Invitation to apply for being a member of the Supervisory Board of United Netherlands, Nijmegen

 - continuity of the management of the organization and succession.

-Finally, in the context of continuity, the Supervisory Board also conducts the final round of annual interviews for incoming boards.
+Finally, in the context of continuity, the Supervisory Board is also part of the final round of annual interviews for incoming boards.

 Our next member of the Supervisory Board: